COVID-19: Information and support for the arts sector

 The Council cannot provide feedback on applications at this time due to current circumstances.

 If your grant application is successful but you’re unsure if you’ll be able to undertake your proposed project, indicate that you do not want to receive the payment until you have confirmation of your plans in your grant acceptance form.
 When you make a final decision, contact the program officer identified in your results letter.

 Changes to our grants

-The Canada Council has suspended funding for projects that are dependent on domestic and international travel until September 1, 2020 (subject to change).
+The Canada Council has suspended funding for projects that are dependent on domestic and international travel scheduled to take place before September 1, 2020 (subject to change).

-Exceptionally, for components that had suspended competitions, you will be able to include activities and costs from April 20, 2020 until:
+Exceptionally, for components that had cancelled or postponed competitions, you will be able to include activities and costs from April 20, 2020 until:

 - the September 2020 competition for components with published deadlines.